CompleteCanoe98/Local-Network-Remote-Desktop-Streaming-Control-System/README.md

  - pyautogui
  - mss

 It is recommended that a python virtual environment is utilized to host dependencies.
 Ensure all dependencies are reachable from the project directory.
+A requirements.txt file has been provided to allow for ease of installation.
+Running the command:

+* **pip install requirements.txt**

+should install all required dependencies.
+If there exists issues doing it that way, pip installing one by one is a possible solution.

 #### Application Running
 After ensuring all files and dependencies are downloaded, you are now able to run the program.
 If using a virtual machine make sure it is activated to allow for dependencies to be active.
 Ensure you are in the correct working directory, then run the main.py file.